Zoning Practice Contributor Guidelines

 Issues of Zoning Practice generally feature one article, which is featured on the cover with an iconic illustration.
 These articles are mostly topical pieces on a particular subject within the zoning field.
 Case studies of a particular city or practice are useful if accompanied by a solid explanation of why this information is useful to a nationwide audience of planning practitioners.

 Articles generally require significant expertise concerning the subject matter on the part of the author(s) and a willingness to report on how the topic affects land-use regulation in more than one community or part of the country.
 Our aim with lead articles is to supply our readership with knowledge that is broadly applicable nationwide, although the applicability will not always be universal.
 An example of widespread but not universal applicability was the May 2012 issue, in which the authors discussed the use of zoning and other land-use controls to mitigate the dangers of wildfires.
 While this hazard does not affect all communities, it does affect thousands of jurisdictions to some degree, and thus the article has had broad appeal.
-On the other hand, subjects like mapping principles for rezonings, the topic of our December 2011 issue, are of value to virtually any community that wishes to take the message to heart.
+On the other hand, subjects like using plain English in zoning codes, the topic of our January 2015 issue, are of value to virtually any community that wishes to take the message to heart.
 Both types of lead articles are potentially valuable to the readers of Zoning Practice if they are well researched and well written.

 The best approach for potential authors is to submit to the editors a brief outline, not exceeding one page, detailing what you propose to cover in the article, along with a brief cover letter outlining your own background and expertise related to the proposed topic.
 This gives the editors an opportunity to respond to the suitability of the topic before a contributor writes an entire article, and also gives the editors the opportunity to make suggestions for revising the focus if they feel a need to do so.
 Based on an agreement with the author(s) concerning the topic, the editors can then issue a letter of assignment that authorizes preparation of an article for Zoning Practice, and specifies a deadline for completion.

 Authors must submit the final complete manuscript, and any associated images, electronically (either by e-mail or online file transfer) as a Word document (.doc or .docx).
 APA response to the submission will be governed by criteria outlined in the letter of assignment and any attachments.
 APA maintains final editorial control of the publication.
 Prior to publication, APA will also acquire from the author(s) a copyright agreement, without which publication will not go forward.
-Finally, APA will execute with the author(s) a contract specifying terms of payment and outlining the author's participation, if any, in the online Ask the Author forum.
-Standard payment for a lead article combined with participation in Ask the Author is $500; without Ask the Author, the standard fee is $300.
-While author participation in Ask the Author is voluntary, it is strongly encouraged.
+Finally, APA will execute with the author(s) a contract specifying terms of payment.
+Standard payment for a lead article is $500.

 - Left-align all text and use double paragraph breaks (i.e., two hard returns) between all paragraphs.